 It all started when a couple of fans posted Instagram pictures they created of Hamill as Vesemir…

 Hamill himself responded to the fan generated Witcher season 2 art via twitter…

 And the rest is Witcher history.

 WHEN NETFLIX WILL DELIVER THE WITCHER SEASON 2

-Filming on The Witcher season 2 is set to begin in London sometime in early 2020 with a season 2 premiere expected in 2021.
+Filming on The Witcher season 2 is set to began in London in early 2020 with a season 2 premiere expected in 2021.
 It wouldn’t be crazy, though, to see a motivated Netflix have season 2 up and running for the 2020 holidays.

 There is also the rumor that season 3 has been greenlit as well but that has not been confirmed.
 Hissrich put it this way to NME when asked how long she thinks the series will run, “I’ve been quoted saying seven and 20, but basically, I will write this series as long as one: the source material holds out.
 But two: as long as audiences are interested in watching it.”
 Let’s hope both one and two happen!

 While you wait for season 2, Netflix is planning other Witcher-related content to keep fans happy.
 The first they have on the agenda is an animated Witcher movie.
 Or more specifically, an anime movie.

 The film is called The Witcher: Nightmare of the Wolf and it’s being animated by the same people who made the acclaimed anime television series Legend of Korra.
 According to Netflix, Nightmare of the Wolf will be a prequel that “…will take us back to a new threat facing the Continent.”